open-iscsi/targetd/README.md

     ssl: false
     target_name: iqn.2003-01.org.example.mach1:1234

-targetd defaults to using the "test" volume group, and username 'foo' password 'bar' for the HTTP jsonrpc interface.
+targetd defaults to using the "vg-targetd" volume group, and username 'admin' password 'targetd' for the HTTP jsonrpc interface.

 Then, run `sudo ./targetd.py`.